 I am Rear Admiral (retired) Sam Cox, the director of Naval History and Heritage Command.
 I would like to express my appreciation to the many private, nongovernment museums that are telling a great story about the history of the U.S Navy to the American public.

-In recognition of this great work that benefits today’s Navy, I announced an awards program to reward excellence in supporting a better understanding of Navy history.
+In recognition of this great work that benefits today’s Navy, in 2020 I announced an awards program to reward excellence in supporting a better understanding of Navy history.

 These awards are for those museums that serve as force multipliers in informing the public of our Navy’s history and the importance of sea power to the security of the nation.

 The program recognizes private museums that tell the Navy story with Navy-loaned artifacts, publications, documents, or historic ships through the use of exhibitions, published research, preservation, or lectures—live or virtual.

-The Navy will have three awards covering calendar year 2021 with a submission deadline of June 1, 2022.
+Each year, the Navy will have three awards covering the calendar year with a submission deadline of June 1.

 Again, my thanks to the hard work of the many staff and volunteers who operate these great museums.